-The Plant issued bonds totaling \$10,113,715 (including premium of \$1,038,215) on September 28, 2017.
+At December 31, 2020 and 2019, the Plant had outstanding general obligation bonds of approximately 9 million and 11 million, respectively.
 These general obligation bonds are guaranteed in full faith and credit of the City of Taunton.
-Additional information on the Plant's debt obligations can be found in Note E (pages 27-28) to the financial statements.
+Additional information on the Plant's debt obligations can be found in Note E (Pages 27-28) to the financial statements.